-celebrating the 20th anniversary of milla jovovich’s career defining role in the fifth element
+celebrating the 20th anniversary of milla jovovich’s career-defining role in 'the fifth element'

 World Saved by a Nude Babe?
 Cool!

-Spare a thought for all of those redheaded girls with sharp bobs and great bodies, whose Halloween costume of choice almost did not materialise.
+Spare a thought for all of those redheaded girls with sharp bobs and great bodies, whose Halloween costume of choice almost did not materialize.
 Having failed her audition, alongside another three thousand rejected women, Milla Jovovich had all but given up on playing the role of Leeloo Dallas.
-"I was dressed up [for the test]," Jovovich remembers. "[Luc Besson] thought I was cool, but just too New York-90s chick.
+"I was dressed up [for the test]," Jovovich remembers. "[Luc Besson] thought I was cool, but just too New York 90s chick.
 Then, a few months later, I just happened to be at a hotel having breakfast in jeans and a T-shirt.
 Luc was at the pool chilling out, and I'm like 'Hi, I'm the girl that didn't get the part.'
 He looked and saw the character for a split second because my hair was everywhere and I looked a little bit like an animal.
 I wasn't trying to look sophisticated and be something."

 Jovovich's Leeloo is one of those characters you can't imagine as anyone else.
-You can't imagine the styling any differently, either, Leeloo being by now too iconic and too much a part of the way we imagine pop sci-fi.
+You can't imagine the styling any differently, either.
+Leeloo is, by now, too iconic and too much a part of the way we imagine pop sci-fi.
 "Milla has the physical thing," said Besson, the physical thing being, I would imagine, extraordinarily good looks.
 "She can be from the past or the future.
 She can be an Egyptian or Roman.
 She can be Nefertiti and she can be from outer space.
 That was one thing that I liked physically about her."
 Evidently, he liked more than one thing physically about her, as the two were briefly married.
 Two years after The Fifth Element, she starred as Besson's sexified Joan of Arc in his film The Messenger, proving that she could play two kinds of unearthly — alien, or saint.

 At one time, she was the best-paid model in the world — she had been photographed by Richard Avedon and Herb Ritts before she'd even turned 12.
 Standing in for the "perfect woman" was not, with this pedigree, much of a stretch.
 In The Fifth Element, she is the titular fifth element, which has taken the shape of a human woman.
 Specifically, in the shape of Milla Jovovich, making her not just an actual person, but also an actual sex symbol.
 This should be more jarring than it is, but Leeloo has a certain feral, freaky charm.
-Preparing for the role, the model-actress trained in ballet and karate; at the zoo, she practiced moving like a bird; already totally fluent in English, Serbian and French, she learned Leeloo's fictional language.
+Preparing for the role, the model-actress trained in ballet and karate; at the zoo, she practiced moving like a bird.
+Already totally fluent in English, Serbian, and French, she learned Leeloo's fictional language.